Storm of Love: Season 9: Pauline Jentzsch and Leonard Stahl

 When Friedrich finds out that Patrizia's twins are his, he pushes Patrizia down the stairs.
 Patrizia gives birth to premature twin girls Mara and Mila, and then falls into a coma.
 Mara dies, leaving Leonard devastated.
 Pauline supports Leonard through the tragedy and caring for Mila.
 Leonard knows Pauline is the love of his life and decides to ask her to marry him.
 However, Daniel proposes first and Pauline accepts.
-Patrizia awakes from her coma and fakes having amnesia.
+Patrizia awakens from her coma and fakes having amnesia.
 Pauline has second thoughts about Daniel and ends their engagement.
 Pauline and Leonard have a romantic reunion in Vienna and Pauline happily accepts Leonard's marriage proposal.

-The two jilted lovers, Patrizia and Daniel, create a plan to break Leonard and Pauline.
+The two jilted lovers, Patrizia and Daniel, create a plan to break up Leonard and Pauline.
 Daniel kidnaps Mila while Pauline is out with her and then hides out in San Cortez with Patrizia's half-sister, Barbara von Heidenberg.
 Leonard separates from Pauline and marries Patrizia so Daniel will not want to take revenge anymore.
 Leonard finds out about Patrizia's scheme and demands she give him Mila, but then Patrizia reveals Friedrich is actually Mila's father.
 Leonard quickly divorces Patrizia and reunites with Pauline.
 Pauline receives an offer to work as a pastry chef in Vienna and discovers she is pregnant.
 Leonard and Pauline finally marry and then leave for Vienna.
 They later welcome a son named Gabriel, who is named after Leonard's late mother, Gabrielle.

 In 2015, Pauline and Leonard return for the wedding of Leonard's brother Niklas to Julia Wegener.
 Patrizia attempts to murder Niklas and Leonard, but Friedrich ends up killing her.
 Afterwards, Friedrich allows Pauline and Leonard to take Mila to Vienna with them.
 They return again for Friedrich's funeral in 2017.
 In 2020, they pay a visit to the Fürstenhof and Leonard sells his family's Fürstenhof shares to Christoph Saalfeld.